 When we hear the term “infectious disease”, we usually think of something that can infect us and cause a disease process to begin.
-That “something” can be a , , , or obtained from many different sources (other infected individuals, poor hygiene, transfusion with infected blood, shared needles between drug users, etc.).
+That “something” can be a bacteria, virus, parasite, or fungus obtained from many different sources (other infected individuals, poor hygiene, transfusion with infected blood, shared needles between drug users, etc.).
 Disease-causing bacteria and viruses are known as infectious agents and some of them can be quickly identified by using genetic testing techniques.
-This has led to a revolution in microbiology laboratories where many of the most common infectious organisms are now identified in clinical specimens using genetic testing techniques to identify them by their or .
+This has led to a revolution in microbiology laboratories where many of the most common infectious organisms are now identified in clinical specimens using genetic testing techniques to identify them by their DNA or RNA.

 Specimens that might contain these bacteria include urine, blood, sputum, cerebrospinal fluid and others.